-Global market research industry grew at ~9.0% CAGR between fiscals 2019 and 2023
+Global market research industry grew at ~9.0% CAGR between calendar years 2018 and 2022

-Led by growth in self-service platforms and industry reports, the global market research industry reached \$87 billion at the end of fiscal 2023, expanding at 9.0% CAGR between fiscal 2019 and fiscal 2023.
+Led by growth in self-service platforms and industry reports, the global market research industry reached \$87 billion at the end of CY 2022, expanding at 9.0% CAGR between calendar years 2018 and 2022.
 While self-service platforms gained popularity during the pandemic, industry reports also contributed to the increasing, both logging double-digit growth in the period.

-Going forward, the industry is expected to grow at 7-9% CAGR and reach \$120-140 billion by fiscal 2028.
+Going forward, the industry is expected to grow at 7-9% CAGR and reach \$120-140 billion by CY 2027.
 The more restrained growth would be on the back of a slowdown in developed economies and traditional and established research losing share to technology-based research (analytics).